peteroupc/html3dutil/tutorials/glmath.md

 **Other Transformations**

 In all the transformations described above, the last row in the transformation matrix is (0, 0, 0, 1).
+(For that reason, they are called _affine transformations_, those that keep parallel lines parallel.)
 However, this is not the case for some transformations in the GLMath library.

 One example of such a transformation is the frustum matrix.
 When a 4-element